NOTE: This tutorial is for the old cPanel interface. Go here for the tutorial for the new cPanel.

 If you have manually created your own database for this certain project then surely you should know its details.
 Perhaps you should have written it somewhere.

 But what if you installed your WordPress blog using Fantastico or QuickInstall?
-I maybe right in my guess that you are now looking for your database details.

 Here’s how to find your database details using your own pre-installed WordPress file.